ManuelRuiFranco8/Keras_BiLSTM_Model_for_LLM-Generated_Text_Detection/README.md

 ## 🧠 Model Architecture
 The *`LSTM_NetworkDAIGT.ipynb`* notebook is dedicated to dataset splitting, text vectorization, embedding, DNN architecture definition, training, validation, and testing.<br>
 Pe-processed text samples are divided into training, validation, and testing sets.
-For smaller datasets (augmentation strategy 1), we have dealt with the lower number of samples by reserving 80% of the datasets for training with K-fold validation, and the remaining 20% of samples for tests.
+For smaller datasets (augmentation strategy 1), we have dealt with the lower number of samples by reserving 80% of the datasets for training with **K-fold validation**, and the remaining 20% of samples for tests.
 For larger datasets (augmentation strategy 2), a 70% training, 15% validation, and 15% testing split is used. <br>
 The model adopts a sequential architecture and includes the following layers:
 - **Text Vectorization Layer (Encoder):** implemented using `tf.keras.layers.TextVectorization`, it converts raw token sequences into a numerical format, creating a vocabulary of integer indexes for the most frequent words.
 It’s configured with `VOCAB_SIZE=10,000` (number of unique words) and `output_sequence_length=SAMPLE_LENGTH` (a predefined length to which all input sequences are padded or truncated);
 - **Embedding Layer (Word Embedding):** implemented using `tf.keras.layers.Embedding`, it associates each vocabulary index with a vector of floating-point vectors, learning dense representations of words which should capture semantic relationships between words.
 The dimensionality of these word vectors is set by `EMBEDDING_DIM=3000`;
 - **Bidirectional LSTM Layers (at least one):** the core of the model consists of one or more `tf.keras.layers.Bidirectional(tf.keras.layers.LSTM(...))` layers.
-Bidirectional LSTMs process the input text sequence in both forward and backward directions, allowing the model to capture dependencies and context from both past and future words in a sequence.
-Dropout is applied to these layers to mitigate overfitting;
+Bidirectional LSTMs process the input text sequence in both forward and backward directions, allowing the model to capture dependencies and context from both past and future words in a sequence. **Dropout** is applied to these layers to mitigate overfitting;
 - **Dense Layers (at least one):** the model is terminated by one or more `tf.keras.layers.Dense` (fully-connected) layers.
-The final Dense layer uses a sigmoid activation function, outputting a value between 0 and 1, which represents the probability that the input text is AI-generated (label 1) or human-written (label 0).
-If present, non-terminal dense layer applies ReLU activation function and L2 regularization; <br>
+The final Dense layer uses a **sigmoid** activation function, outputting a value between 0 and 1, which represents the probability that the input text is AI-generated (label 1) or human-written (label 0).
+If present, non-terminal dense layer applies **ReLU** activation function and **L2 regularization**; <br>

 The defined model is trained and validated with `BATCH_SIZE=64`.
 Two strategies can be followed:
 1. Working with smaller datasets (data augmentation strategy 1), the model is subjected to K-fold validation (with K=4), being trained 3 epochs for each fold;